Barbary slave trade: Extent

-Robert Davis estimates that slave traders from Tunis, Algiers, and Tripoli enslaved 1 million to 1.25 million Europeans in North Africa, from the beginning of the 16th century to the middle of the 18th (these numbers do not include the European people who were enslaved by Morocco and by other raiders and traders of the Mediterranean Sea coast).
-To extrapolate his numbers, Davis assumes the number of European slaves captured by Barbary pirates remained roughly constant for a 250-year period, stating:
+Robert Davis, author of Christian Slaves, Muslim Masters, estimates that slave traders from Tunis, Algiers, and Tripoli transported 1 million to 1.25 million enslaved Europeans to North Africa, from the beginning of the 16th century to the middle of the 18th century.
+To extrapolate his numbers, Davis assumes the number of European slaves captured by Barbary pirates remained roughly constant for a 250-year period.

-Other historians have challenged Davis' numbers.
-David Earle cautions that the picture of Europeans slaves is clouded by the fact the corsairs also seized non-Christian whites from eastern Europe and black people from western Africa.
-Earle has questioned Robert Davis' estimates: “His figures sound a bit dodgy and I think he may be exaggerating.”
+Other historians have challenged Davis's numbers.